 Whether it be on a construction site, in a warehouse or factory, or some other place of employment, you are entitled to a workplace that takes reasonable measures in ensuring the safety and well-being of all employees.
 Unfortunately, many people still get hurt on the job, some with serious, even fatal, injuries.
 If you have sustained a job-related injury or illness, you are, in most cases, entitled to workers’ compensation coverage.
 Also, if your injuries were the result of negligence on the part of someone other than your employer or co-worker, you may be able to bring a third-party claim to further recover monetary compensation for the damages you have sustained.

-At the dedicated West Virginia law firm of Hewitt & Salvatore, we have the experience and specialized knowledge about workplace injuries to most effectively fight for our injured clients.
+At the dedicated West Virginia personal injury law firm of Hewitt & Salvatore, we have the experience and specialized knowledge about workplace injuries to most effectively fight for our injured clients.
 We’ll see your case through to the very end, exhausting any and all opportunities to recover the monetary compensation you deserve.

 Workers compensation is a type of no-fault insurance that most employers are required to carry in order to protect their employees who may sustain a workplace injury or illness, sometimes referred to as an “occupational disease.”
 It covers medical care for treatment of the injury or illness as well as short or long term wage loss.

 If you suffer from an occupational disease, you must file your worker’ compensation claim within 3 years of the last date that you were exposed to the working condition which made you ill or within 3 years of the time you knew, or a reasonable person should have known, that you were sick because of a workplace condition.

 The medical benefits covered by workers’ compensation include all care required to treat your work-related injury or illness.
 There is no limit to the amount of compensation you can receive for your treatment and the coverage will continue as long as you need it.
 Workers’ compensation will cover medically needed: